X-Sharp/XSharpPublic/src/Tools/VFPXPorter/Source/VFPXPorterCmd/README.md

 - **Report (FRX) export** — conversion of VFP reports to a .NET reporting format.
 - **Config file** — load settings from a JSON file per project instead of specifying them on every command line.
+- **Solution/project folder split** — the GUI's "place solution and project in the same directory" option (main/solution folder vs. a project subfolder named after the project) has no CLI equivalent yet; `-o` is always used for both.